T

 • Arrive early to avoid crowds and enjoy the cooler morning air.

-• Beware of touts selling boat rides; negotiate firmly if interested.
+• Be mindful of touts offering boat rides; negotiate prices firmly if interested.

 landmark